LilioOfficial/Lili-O/README.md

 # Overview

 This project implements a real-time agent for multi-speaker environments based on a ASR - DIAR - Turn-taking pipeline.
 The agent is designed to handle a conversation with multiple speakers, allowing for real-time interaction and processing.

+It's the genese of the project.
+There is still a lot to do, feel free to contribute!

 ## Architecture